Skip to Content

 Instructions

-4. Press evenly on the bottom and slightly up the sides of prepared baking pan.
+5. Press the crumb mixture evenly on the bottom of the prepared baking pan.

-8. Pour the sweetened condensed milk over the top, spreading to cover completely, then sprinkle with coconut.
+9. Pour the sweetened condensed milk evenly over the top.
+Try to cover the layers completely.

-10. Place on wire rack and let cool completely.
+12. Place on a wire rack and let cool completely.

 Nutrition Information: